LoupDesign/StoryEngine/analyze.md

 ## 3. Code published stories

-We recommend using both preset and emergent codes — preset codes are codes assigned to ideas, concepts, or themes you expect to find during analysis, and emergent codes are codes assigned to ideas, concepts, and themes as they emerge in your analysis.
-This document serves to guide you through the coding of StoryEngine data.
-StoryEngine is an ongoing learning process designed to surface concrete and specific examples of people’s experiences that provide insights to the questions you developed.
-It should also surface things you weren’t expecting to find — these surprises are just as important.
+We recommend using both preset and emergent codes — preset codes are codes assigned to ideas, concepts, or themes you expect to find during analysis \(based on the learning questions you established during the design phase, as well as organizational hot topics or key areas of work\), and emergent codes are codes that surface during your analysis.
+The idea with emergent codes is to surface things you weren’t expecting to find — these surprises are important.

 ![](/assets/spreadsheet_analysis_example.png)